lswifty2017/beach-ballerinas/content/classes/jazz.md

   ballet class and builds dancer presence, awareness and confidence.

-  A very fun, higher energy and moving class for kindergarten kids.
-Students will also learn a progression from the 3 & 4 year olds program, and also start to technically dance.
+  A very fun, higher energy and moving class for year 1 and up kids.
+Students will also learn a progression from the kindy program, and also start to technically dance at a higher level.
+The progression will fly high with this age group as they are a little older and become more aware of their bodies.
 Strength and stretching exercises are formally introduced in this level which assists with childrens posture and dance technique.
 image: /assets/boys-stretched-arms-min.jpg
 class-times:
   - day: Wednesday
-    start-time: 04:15 PM
+    start-time: 05:15 PM
-    end-time: 05:00 PM
+    end-time: 06:00 PM
 ---